odarriba/dotfiles/README.md

 * antigen (in `~/.antigen/antige.sh`)
 * powerline (installed via `pip` and not in user-space)

+#### install of ASDF version manager

+I've recently moved from RBenv to [ASDF][asdf], a new lightweight version manager that support plugins, which allow you to have a unique version manager for multiple software (Ruby, Nodejs, Elixir, PostgreSQL, etc.).

+To use it, just execute `install_asdf.sh` script to download dependencies, install ASDF and add it to your profile shell file.

 #### deploy of my dotfiles
 To deploy my dotfiles, just execute the `deploy.sh` script, re-login (or execute `zsh`) and enjoy.